Malynda Hale: 2020-2022: #WeNeedToTalk & Black Voices Heard Project

 Following the murder of George Floyd, Malynda went on to create and produce The Black Voices Heard Project.
 Black Voices Heard is a photo and video series set to amplify Black voices across different fields, and life experiences.
 It will include personal stories, how they personally want to combat racism, breaking down stereotypes of black people, and personal messages that they want to share with the world about being Black in America.
-Malynda plans to travel and film a documentary to coincide with the project and release it in 2023.